DataDog/integrations-extras/typingdna_activelock/README.md

 TypingDNA ActiveLock logs are collected and sent to Datadog directly from each application.

-In order to view the logs correctly in the TypingDNA ActiveLock dashboard, you need to set the facets and measures in the [Configuration](#configuration) section.

 ## Troubleshooting

 Need help?
 Contact [Datadog][1] or [TypingDNA support][2].